WiVRn/WiVRn/docs/building.md

 ## Dependencies

-WiVRn requires avahi-client, eigen3, gettext, libpulse, libsystemd, nlohmann_json.
+WiVRn requires avahi-client, eigen3, gettext, libpulse, libsystemd, nlohmann_json, librsvg2.

 It also requires at least one encoder: